junxit/us-congress-bills-111/bill.md

     - **(B)** for the purpose of enforcing chapter 37 of title 46, United States Code, use tank vessel standards for offshore supply vessels of at least 6,000 gross tons after considering the characteristics, methods of operation, and nature of the service of the vessel; and
     - **(C)** authorize a master, mate, or engineer whom the Secretary decides possesses the experience on an offshore supply vessel under 6,000 gross tons to serve on an offshore supply vessel over at least 6,000 gross tons.

-## § 21.
+## § 20.
 Associated equipment

 Section 2101(1)(B) of title 46, United States Coded, is amended by inserting “with the exception of emergency locator beacons,” before “does”.

-## § 22.
+## § 21.
 Lifesaving devices on uninspected vessels

-Section 4102(b) of 46, United States Code, is amended to read as follows:
+Section 4102(b) of title 46, United States Code, is amended to read as follows:

 > - **(b)** The Secretary shall prescribe regulations requiring the installation, maintenance, and use of life preservers and other lifesaving devices for individuals on board uninspected vessels.

-## § 23.
+## § 22.
 Study of blended fuels in marine application

 - **(a)** *Survey*
   - **(1)** *In general* Not later than 180 days after the date of enactment of this Act, the Secretary of Homeland Security, acting through the Commandant of the Coast Guard, shall submit a survey of published data and reports, pertaining to the use, safety, and performance of blended fuels in marine applications, to the Committee on Transportation and Infrastructure of the House of Representatives and the Committees on Commerce, Science, and Transportation of the Senate.